 Verse 28 says, “The Lord heard you when you spoke to me and the Lord said to me, “I have heard what this people said to you.
 Everything they said was good.
 Oh, that their hearts would be inclined to fear me and keep my commands always…” God saw right through them.
 He saw through their words and their fear for their physical bodies and knew that they were just trying to say the right thing.
 It wasn’t in their hearts.

-God was building a covenant with His people and He knew that their words didn’t match their hearts.
+God was building a covenant, a relationship with His people and He knew that their words didn’t match their hearts.
 He also knew what was to come.
 And, God used the prophets, Jeremiah and Ezekiel, to plant seeds about the New Covenant.